kemitchell/square-one-forms/employee.md

 # Confidentiality and Intellectual Property

-You agree to the Square One Confidentiality and Intellectual Property Terms, TODO (https://squareoneforms.com/confidentiality-ip/TODO).
+You agree to the Square One Confidentiality and Intellectual Property Terms, Version VERSION (https://squareoneforms.com/confidentiality-ip/VERSION).

 # Policies